 Marcus J. George has served as a director since April 2010.
 In 2015, Mr. George co-founded and is currently a partner at Onward Capital LLC ("Onward Capital"), a private equity firm focused on investing in and growing lower middle market industrial businesses.
 Mr. George has served on the board of directors of Domaille Engineering LLC, a privately held technology company providing creative engineering, manufacturing and supply chain management solutions for many different markets, since November 2016.
 Mr. George previously served as a partner at the private equity firm CHS Capital LLC ("CHS") until March 2015.
 CHS is one of our former private equity sponsors.
 Mr. George joined CHS in 1997 and was promoted to partner in 2007.
-He also served as a partner at Shorehill Capital, LLC, a private equity firm focused on control investments in middle market industrial and distribution companies from 2013 to 2014.
 Prior to joining CHS, Mr. George was employed by Heller Financial, Inc. in the corporate finance group.
 He was also an associate at KPMG from 1991 to 1993.
 Mr. George previously served as a director of GSE Holdings, Inc. ("GSE"), a global provider of engineered geosynthetic containment solutions for environmental protection and confinement applications, from June 2011 to August 2014, Dura-Line Holdings, Inc., Waddington North America, Inc. and KB Alloys, LLC.
 Mr. George holds a B.B.A. from the University of Notre Dame and an M.B.A. from the University of Chicago.
 We believe that Mr. George's substantial experience in private equity investments focused on infrastructure and industrial products and financial and capital markets matters bring important and valuable skills to the Board.